Phase 1: (Introductory Culinary and Life Skills)

 After 16 weeks and over 640 hours of training, tests, and classes are completed students attend graduation and are presented to their peers, families, and supporters.

 Expanded Alumni Services have also helped improve trainee outcomes.
-With 90 days and beyond of post-graduation support, we have been able to maintain a 86% employment rate for graduates and have offered continued GED support to four trainees.
-Additionally, through a partnership with the Department of Labor, we have been able to employ alumni through WOIA (Workforce Opportunity Investment Act) Work Experience funds, allowing trainees who have graduated the program but are not yet ready to enter the workforce to stay on as Life’s Kitchen employees while continuing to enhance their skills and gain real employment experience.
+With 90 days and beyond of post-graduation support, we have been able to maintain a 86% employment rate for graduates and have offered continued GED support for trainees.
+Additionally, through a partnership with the Department of Labor, we have been able to employ alumni with WOIA, (Workforce Opportunity Investment Act).
+Work Experience funds, allowing trainees who have graduated the program but are not yet ready to enter the workforce to stay on as Life’s Kitchen employees while continuing to enhance their skills and gain real employment experience.

 Workforce Development, Food Service, Life Skills, and GED Training Program

 Life’s Kitchen operates three businesses to provide on-the-job work experience to trainees while generating revenue for the ongoing program.
 Trainees gain a wide array of skills and experience by spending time working in our café, contract foods, and catering businesses.
 Each trainee passes through a 16-week, three-phase competency program, gaining expertise in areas such as safe food handling, knife cutting techniques, barista training, and basic culinary theory.
 The program provides trainees with both practical cooking experience and a high-quality food service curriculum.